jacob-haimes/kairos.fm/content/posts/ias-episodes/ias-episode-027/index.md

 <div style="text-align: justify">

 What does it actually take to build a successful AI safety organization?
-I'm joined by Dr. Ryan Kidd, who has co-lead MATS from a small pilot program to one of the field's premier talent pipelines.
+I'm joined by Dr. Ryan Kidd, who has co-led MATS from a small pilot program to one of the field's premier talent pipelines.
 In this episode, he reveals the low-hanging fruit in AI safety field-building that most people are missing: the amplifier archetype.

 I pushed Ryan on some hard questions, from balancing funder priorities and research independence, to building a robust selection process for both mentors and participants.
 Whether you're considering a career pivot into AI safety or already working in the field, this conversation offers practical advice on how to actually make an impact.